Webtation/Pamar/README.md

 - You can chose an SUV or sedan.
 - They can come in two different color:  black, red.
-- You can opt for GPS, the GPS module for the SUV is always black, for the sedan in colors : black or red.
+- You can opt for GPS, the GPS module for the SUV is always black, for the sedan in colors : black or red.  (measure lap times and speed, use smart-phone app to see tracks on google map)
 - Option all-wheel-drive needs special controls for remote
 - Lights-package comes with head-lights and rear-lights, needs special controls for remote
 - You always get the correct remote
-- You can chose between regular or extended battery (extended is heavier but provides more power)
+- You can chose between regular or extended battery (extended is heavier but provides more power, if no battery is specified, you get the regular battery (default))
 - You always get a standard charger